Ryan-W31/Ryan-W31/README.md

   Hi, I'm Ryan!
   <br>
   <br>
   I'm currently an GenAI Platform Engineer at Apple !
-I graduated with a B.S. in Computer Science at the University of Central Florida 🎓.
+I graduated with a B.S. in Computer Science from the University of Central Florida 🎓.
   <br>
   <br>
   📫 How to reach me: <a href="mailto: ryan.weisman.512@gmail.com">ryan.weisman.512@gmail.com</a>